Chapter 2 : Strangers With Cigarettes

 “Fine,” she said, frustrated with all her questions.
 “I’ve been sad, but I’ve also been happy.”

-“Slytherins are…cruel.
-Their day to day vocabulary consist of the two words Pure-blood and Mudblood.
+“Slytherins are, for lack of better terms, cruel.
+Their day-to-day vocabulary consists of the two words Pureblood and Mudblood.
 There’s nothing else.
-No in between or balance, just black and white.”
+No in between or balance, just black and white.
+Or maybe it’s just the Slytherins I’m around.”

-“You talk about Slytherins as if you’re not one of them,” Miss Faye nodded her head.
-“Do you consider yourself apart from them?”
+“You talk about Slytherins as if you’re not one of them,” Miss Faye pointed out.

 “I don’t know.
 My entire family has been in Slytherin for centuries.
 It only seems right that I am too.
 Besides, my family would kill me if it were otherwise.
 Sirius is the first who’s broken the tradition.”